 Still, the battle between his science and our science is our battle, not his battle.
 His battle was between rationality and irrationality.
 The important question of his time was whether the universe and man could be studied at all.
-That was the point of his microcosm/macrocosm lesson in his time, and we see the consequence of that battle in his war with the Kalām Islamic theologians.
+That was the point of his microcosm/macrocosm lesson in his time, and we see the consequence of that battle.

 The Kalām declared Aristotelian science off-limits to belief.
-They considered it a form of heresy.
+It was a form of heresy.
 For the Kalām dogmatists, Allah miraculously recreates the universe at every moment.
 Our existence from moment to moment is an illusion.
 We have no will.
 Only the creator has will, and only will, for there is no discernible rationality in His action.
 There is no microcosm, macrocosm or nature, and assertions about anything at all are worthless, except for the dogmas of Islam.
 Our mind is of no consequence for we have no choice.
-When they answered the question of how the many come from the One, they did not respond, as Maimonides does, that God creates a single universe containing all variety in an organic whole (cf. Leibniz' monad).
-They responded that God creates miracles: a clump of atoms with no rational connection between them, followed by another, and then another.
-They needed no explanation of the apparent patterns in the universe, for there is no explanation for the illusory, but that it is illusory.
+When they answered the question of how the many come from the One, they did not respond, as Maimonides does, that God creates a single universe containing all variety in an organic whole.
+They responded that God creates miracles: a congeries of atoms with no rational connection between them, followed by another, and then another.
+They made no explanation of the apparent patterns in the universe, for there is no explanation for the illusory, but that it is illusory.
 All perceived relations are illusions.
 (On the Kalām, and the accuracy of Maimonides' portrayal of it, see next chapter).

-How deadly for Middle Eastern science and culture this has been.
-And, taken apart from the historic Muslim context, how deadly modern (or rather, postmodern) this all sounds.
+How deadly this has been for the state of science and culture in the Middle East.
+And, taken apart from the particular Muslim context, how deadly modern (or rather, postmodern) this all sounds.

 Despite the crisis of the Aristotelian/Ptolemaic system (see immediately below), Maimonides' science was an advance over Kalām fantasy.
 He contended that the universe is ultimately rational and comprehensible.
 Just by maintaining this, he left room for the development of new speculative and experimental ventures.
+He saved

-He saved Judaism from descent into this seductive Kalām irrationality, as his student Aquinas preserved Christianity, but as Averroes, Maimonides' Cordovan contemporary, failed to do for Islam.
+Judaism from descent into this seductive Kalām irrationality, as his student Aquinas preserved Christianity, but as Averroes, his Cordovan contemporary, failed to do for Islam.